-1.19 HESI or ATI and Standardized Testing Procedures
+1.19 ATI and Standardized Testing Procedures

 Students in the TSC Nursing Program will be required to take national standardized tests throughout the curriculum.
-TSC Nursing Program utilizes Evolve HESI standardized examination to foster student success and assist students to prepare for the NCLEX at the end of the program, as they provide a guideline range as to the proficiency level achieved by the student.
+TSC Nursing Program utilizes ATI standardized examination to foster student success and assist students to prepare for the NCLEX at the end of the program, as they provide a guideline range as to the proficiency level achieved by the student.

-East semester students must complete the designated HESI or ATI examination(s) on campus at the scheduled date and time.
-The TSC Nursing Program benchmark is 850 on HESI, ATI to be determined.
+East semester students must complete the designated ATI examination(s) on campus at the scheduled date and time.
+The TSC Nursing Program benchmark is level 2 on ATI.
 Students not achieving the benchmark on the first attempt will complete mandatory remediation, and re-take another version of the exam.
 However, all students are strongly encouraged to complete a remediation packet even if they score over the benchmark.
+Standardized exams count for a maximum of 10% of the course grade.

 Remediation components are derived from the individual student's exam score.
 Students with lower test scores require more intense remediation.
 Students will receive their exam score and remediation packet through their student account once the exam is closed.
 Students not achieving the benchmark must complete a personalized plan for remediation.
 Students will not be eligible to sit for the repeat examination if their remediation packet is not complete.
 Academic dishonesty standards apply to this process.
 Students will work independently on their remediation process.
+Students will earn zeros for the ATI exam, if the student fails to complete the remediation process.